tridentstream/docs/basic-setup/install-plugin-and-setup.rst

    Add a new store popup.

 We now need to link the searcher plugin with a store, click "Add new section" under the "Store".
 A popup as seen in :numref:`add_new_store` pops up.
 Since the LegitTorrent plugin can stream movies we need to link it with a "movies" store.
-Click the "Add" button.
+Click the "Add" button next to the movies store.

 .. _store_config:
 .. figure:: images/store-config.png